utkarshut/ML-Projects/Employee Turnover/README.md

 ### Steps Involved:

-**Data Cleaning**: Dealing with incorrect encodings, removing unnecessary/invalid features **Data Exploration**: Find high frequency words for spam vs not spam messages, explore features such as average length of document, average no. of digits per document and average no. of non-words per document
+**Data Exploration**: perform bivariate analysis and observed Satisfcation level , work accident, time spend , salary are factors for employee turnover that can classify data.

+**Statistics Test**: T test to check difference in Satisfaction level mean of the employee who had turnover and who had not turnover

+**Data Preprocessing**: Converting the categorcial to ordinal & one hot encoded .
+Also handled imbalanced dataset by upsampling and downsampling

-**Data Preprocessing**: Converting the text features into vectors using TFIDF vectorizer **Model Training**: Training different classification models-Multinomial Naive Bayes, SVM and Logistic Regression **Evaluation**: Comparing the accuracy and recall scores for different models to select the most suitable one **Conclusions**: Choosing the best model with appropriate reasons final results:
+**Model Training**: Used pipeline for hyperparam tuning of different classifiers.
+Training different classification models-Random forest, Gradient Boosting, KNN , SVC and Logistic Regression using pipelines.

+**Evaluation**: Comparing the accuracy and f1 scores for different models to select the most suitable one **Conclusions**: Choosing the best model with appropriate reasons final results:
 <img src="./test_scores.png" alt="Final Output"/>